MaorKadosh/Auto-TimeClock365/README.md

 # auto-timeclock365
-Is a script that meant to save time by automaticly "punch in" working hours, by automaticly punch-in daily in certin hour (using crontab).
+Is a script that meant to save time by automaticly "punch in" working hours, by automatically punch-in daily in certin hour (using crontab) and saves the after work.

 # Background story
-My working place salery team change its worker monthly hours time card calaculation software, in accordingly that system change consume alot more time and work. from 5 minute a month to 20, from few keyboard clicks to few hounderds, meaning I proactivly needs to interact with the system.
+My working place salery team change its worker monthly hours time card calaculation system, in accordingly that system change consume alot more time and work. from 5 minute a month to 20, from few keyboard clicks to few hounderds, meaning I proactivly needs to interact with the system.

 # Prerequisites (any machine that runs crontab)